awsdocs/amazon-redshift-developer-guide/doc_source/t_Reclaiming_storage_space202.md

 **Note**
 Only the table owner or a superuser can effectively vacuum a table\.
 If you don't have owner or superuser privileges for a table, a VACUUM operation that specifies a single table fails\.
 If you run a VACUUM of the entire database without specifying a table name, the operation completes successfully\.
 However, the operation has no effect on tables for which you don't have owner or superuser privileges\.
 For this reason, we recommend vacuuming individual tables as needed\.
-We also recommend this approach because vacuuming the entire database is potentially an expensive operation,
+We also recommend this approach because vacuuming the entire database is potentially an expensive operation\.

 ## Automatic table sort<a name="automatic-table-sort"></a>